Setanna/emulate/Rules/Actions/Talent Actions/Wind Stance.md

 <br>

 **System:**
-All your Melee Weapons that deal Slashing Damage gain the [[Reach]] Trait with a value equal to your Strength.
+All your Melee Weapons that deal Slashing Damage gain the [[Rules/Traits/Reach|Reach]] Trait with a value equal to your Strength.